top of page

 Misleads about the process and time associated with spent nuclear fuel use, storage, and disposal

-Dramatically inflates the timeframe of waste production to minimize the impact, adding at least 30 years or 70% to any sensible figure
+Dramatically inflates the timeframe of waste production to minimize the impact (adding at least 30 years or what amounts to 70% to any sensible figure)

-Provides a non-standard reference for waste volume, one with no fixed dimensions, for scale
+Provides a non-standard reference, and one with no fixed dimensions at that, for the scale of nuclear waste

 THE DEETS